 - In Doctor Who, the "Predator of the Daleks" is one of the names for the Doctor, given to him by the Daleks themselves.

-- In Supernatural, the rings of the Four Horsemen of the Apocalypse are the key to defeating Lucifer.
+- The rings of the Four Horsemen of the Apocalypse are the key to defeating Lucifer.
 Three of them have to be taken by force, but Death voluntarily gives them his because he considers it an insult to be bound by "a bratty child throwing a temper tantrum" (Yes, that's actually how he describes Satan.)

 - I know an old lady who swallowed a fly... and an increasing sequence of critters each swallowed to catch the previous one.